EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Methodology

 As illustrated in Fig.~\ref{fig_4}, each NIG Head linearly projects the input features $\mathbf{z}_k$ into a four-dimensional vector $\mathbf{v} = [v_1, v_2, v_3, v_4]^\top$.
 To strictly satisfy the domain constraints of the NIG distribution ($\delta \in \mathbb{R}$, $\gamma > 0$, $\alpha > 1$, and $\beta > 0$), we apply targeted activation functions:

 where $\epsilon = 10^{-6}$ is a small constant for numerical stability.
-This parameterization ensures that each branch independently yields a valid probabilistic distribution, where $\gamma$, $\alpha$, and $\beta$ collectively quantify the strength of the diagnostic evidence supporting the prediction $\delta$.
+This parameterization ensures that each branch independently yields a valid probability distribution, in which $\gamma$, $\alpha$, and $\beta$ collectively quantify the strength of the behavioral evidence supporting the prediction $\delta$.